mdvanes/stereo-8-aaos/README.md

 - v1.0.20: feat: read config from JSON on (external) storage (e.g. USB drive) -> not possible with react-native-fs, can't read from USB.
 Use service call?
 - v1.0.20: feat: fix radio nowplaying
 - bug: play button (/ click on row) does not work
+- bug: way too many rerenders because Context contains progress and that updates every second.
+Either use memo/callback or put progress in separate context.
 - debt: remove salt from config and store only salt + salted pw in Async store
 - bug: see mail after publish with eligibility issues
 - bug: double back button (only on playlist, works well on modal!)